-Providing Investment Support to Agricultural, Forestry and Fisheries Corporations, etc.
+Providing Investment Support to Agriculture, Forestry and Fisheries Corporations, etc.

-The AFFF Unit has been making capital contributions to Investment Limited Partnerships (LPs) and stock companies to invest in agricultural, forestry, and fisheries corporations with business program approval from the Minister of Agriculture, Forestry and Fisheries.
+The AFFF Unit has been making capital contributions to Investment Limited Partnerships (LPS) and stock companies to invest in agricultural, forestry, and fisheries corporations with business program approval from the Minister of Agriculture, Forestry and Fisheries.
 This is done to support the adequacy of equity capital of leading agricultural, forestry, and fisheries corporations and food processing businesses and provide capital to businesses involved in all stages of the food value chain.

-(As of March 31, 2022)

-LPS Public companies Number of capital contributions 18 associations 1 company Pledged investment amount or investment amount (of which invested by JFC) 6.61 billion yen (3.14 billion yen) 5.07 billion yen (2.53 billion yen)
+(As of March 31, 2023) LPS Company Limited Number of capital contributions 20 associations 1 company Pledged investment amount or investment amount (of which invested by JFC) 14.5 billion yen (6.3 billion yen) 6.0 billion yen (2.5 billion yen)